dcmoura/spyql/docs/queries.rst

 Memory Output
 ^^^^^^^^^^^^^

-The memory output is the default when using the spyql python module.
+The memory output is the default when using the SPyQL python module.
 It returns results in a `QueryResult <reference.html#spyql.query_result.QueryResult>`_ object.

 Query processing